-If you are just using one layer/type of Iron on, I have detailed instructions on how to prepare your blank, application, and aftercare in my How to correctly Apply Heat Transfer post.
+If you are just using a single layer/type of Iron-on, I have detailed instructions on how to prepare your blank, application, and aftercare in my How to correctly Apply Heat Transfer post.

-Regular Iron-on is referred to as the solid color matte iron on.
-Specialty Iron on is basically the rest (Glitter, Holographic, Foil, Patterned, Fluorescent, SportFlex/Stretch, Iron on Designs, etc.)
+Regular heat transfer material is referred to as the solid color matte iron on.

 I have a whole collection of places to purchase Iron-on on my Iron-on page however I personally love the selection and pricing at Expressions Vinyl!